magnusandy/skeleteonFlip/README.md

 First Iteration (basic functionality):
     - Display names of difficulty in the options
 Second Iteration (upgrades):
-    - track coins
-    - only get coins on victory

     - add a grid size level bonus when you hit your max size in progression
     - level bonus should scale with difficulty
     - upgrade to get more heart/sword storage